Bose's new portable speaker has Alexa, Google Assistant and 360 audio

 The Bose Portable Home Speaker will be available on September 19th for $349 and will come in Triple Black and Luxe Silver color options.

-The market on smart speakers is getting crowded, but given Bose's focus on sound reproduction, music fans man gravitate toward their offerings over those from Apple, Amazon or Google.
+The market on smart speakers is getting crowded, but given Bose's focus on sound reproduction, music fans may gravitate toward their offerings over those from Apple, Amazon or Google.
 However, its high price point may lead some toward less expensive portable options that do not feature virtual assistants or smart home integration.